Pinball: Special scores

 When a free game is won, Williams and Bally/Midway machines typically makes a single loud bang, most often with a solenoid that strikes a piece of metal, or the side of the cabinet, with a rod, known as a knocker, or less commonly with loudspeakers.
-"Knocking" is the act of winning an free game when the knocker makes the loud and distinctive noise.
+"Knocking" is the act of winning a free game when the knocker makes the loud and distinctive noise.